 Robinson was 17 years old and still legally a child.
 She never should have been able to sign away her rights without her parents being notified.

 There should be at least a 36-hour waiting period for someone making a decision of this magnitude.
 The girl was obviously not thinking clearly after such a traumatic event.
-She was at the hospital all alone, and the staff preyed on her.
+She was at the hospital all alone, and the staff pushed and preyed on her.
 That counselor could have cost her the baby permanently.

 Additionally, the agency that went to the hospital to handle the adoption paperwork had a responsibility to take note of her condition.
 Adoption is not supposed to be a business of taking babies; it’s supposed to be a service that considers everyone’s best interests.